diff options

 \subsubsection{Sector 0 and 1: The header}

-@@ -254,7 +256,7 @@ transportation as well as stores use key A for this sector, as key A is
+@@ -254,7 +256,7 @@ transportation as well as stores use key A for this sector, as key A is sufficient to read and decrement the VALUE block.

 Re-charging the card must happen using authentication with key B, as only